richardhughes/amazon-nginx-terraform/readme.md

 `terraform destroy`

 ## Todo
-- HTTP to HTTPS redirects
+- [ ] HTTP to HTTPS redirects
+- [ ] Install Fail2Ban for SSH and Nginx
+- [ ] Setup Collectd to send logs to Grafana